databendlabs/databend-docs/docs/en/guides/20-cloud/20-manage/03-metrics.md

 <StepsWrap>
 <StepContent number="1">

-### Enable Tenant Metrics
+### Prerequisites

-To start tracking metrics, ensure that metrics are enabled for your Databend Cloud tenant.
+- To start tracking metrics, ensure that metrics are enabled for your Databend Cloud tenant.
 To enable this feature, submit a support ticket in Databend Cloud by navigating to **Support** > **Create New Ticket** and requesting metrics activation for your tenant.

+- This procedure explains how to set up a Prometheus instance using Docker.
+Ensure that the Docker Engine is installed on your machine before proceeding.

 </StepContent>
 <StepContent number="2">